wikimedia/wikimedia-fundraising-coworker/doc/config.md

 ### workerCleanupCount

-When we hit the maximum number of workers, we may need remove some idle processes.
+* __Description__: When we hit the maximum number of workers, we may need remove some idle processes.
 How many should we try to remove?
 * __CLI Option__: `-d workerCleanupCount=X`
 * __Environment Variable__: `COWORKER_GC_WORKERS`
 * __File Field__: `workerCleanupCount`